ZMT-Creative/goldmark-gh-alerts/README.md

 If you want to use this package in your own project feel free, but it is recommended that you should either pin a commit or fork since the API is not guarantee to be stable at this time.

-## Changes from Original Extension
+## Changes from the Original Extension by Thiago Okada

 This modified version of the GitHub Alerts extension adds `<div>` wrappers around the alert **Title** text and the alert **Body** text.
 This allows more detailed styling with CSS.
 A new